OpenEvalProject/evals/manuscripts/elife-77775/v2/manuscript.md

 ![Figure 7.](https://cdn.elifesciences.org/articles/77775/elife-77775-fig7-v2.jpg)

 **Figure 7.:** (A) Average dot plots show the percentage of cells surviving neomycin treatment per neuromast.
-A significantly higher percentage of cells survive in otofb mutants (orange) compared to siblings (black) when animals are treated with 0.1% DMSO for 24 hr from 4 to 5 dpf.
-No additional protection is observed in -/-otofb mutants (open orange) compared to siblings (open black) when animals are treated with 10 µM isradipine for 24 hr from 4 to 5 dpf prior to neomycin challenge. (-/-B) Cartoon schematic of a hair cell with black box around the ribbon (magenta) synapse.
+A significantly higher percentage of cells survive in otofb-/- mutants (orange) compared to siblings (black) when animals are treated with 0.1% DMSO for 24 hr from 4 to 5 dpf.
+No additional protection is observed in otofb-/- mutants (open orange) compared to siblings (open black) when animals are treated with 10 µM isradipine for 24 hr from 4 to 5 dpf prior to neomycin challenge.
+(B) Cartoon schematic of a hair cell with black box around the ribbon (magenta) synapse.
 (C) Close up of synapse demarcated in (B).
 Both presynaptic calcium influx (blue) and otoferlin (orange) function consume ATP (red stars) and stimulate ROS (yellow box) production.
 Blocking calcium influx inhibits both processes and reduces ROS levels.
 Blocking the synaptic vesicle cycle alone reduces ROS levels to a similar extent as the calcium channel block.
 Each dot in A represents one neuromast.
 A minimum of three animals were examined per treatment group.
 Error bars: SEM.
-For comparisons, a two-way ANOVA with a Sidak’s correction for multiple comparisons was used in A. * p<0.05.Figure 7—source data 1.
+For comparisons, a two-way ANOVA with a Sidak’s correction for multiple comparisons was used in A. * p<0.05.

 ## Discussion

 In our study we investigated whether the metabolic demands of neurotransmission contribute to the susceptibility of hair cells to ototoxic aminoglycosides.
 We targeted two critical components of hair-cell neurotransmission: presynaptic calcium influx and the synaptic vesicle cycle.
 Overall, we found that chronic but not transient disruption of neurotransmission can partially protect hair cells from aminoglycosides.
 Furthermore, our results show that, over time, neurotransmission leads to an accumulation of metabolic stress by modulating cell physiology at multiple levels: mitochondrial activity, levels of cytotoxic ROS byproducts, and oxidation within mitochondria (Figure 7B–C).
 In line with recent work in neurons, our work suggests that the synaptic vesicle cycle is a strong driver of mitochondrial metabolism and metabolic stress.
 The accumulation of metabolic stress ultimately renders hair cells more susceptible to cytotoxic insults such as aminoglycoside exposure (Figure 7C).

-## Neurotransmission and aminoglycoside uptake, clearance, and packaging
+### Neurotransmission and aminoglycoside uptake, clearance, and packaging

 A side effect of aminoglycoside treatment in humans is hair-cell loss that results in permanent hearing and balance impairment (Ariano et al., 2008; Bitner-Glindzicz and Rahman, 2007; Schacht et al., 2012).
 Since this side effect was first discovered, the susceptibility of hair cells to aminoglycosides has been a topic of intense investigation.
 Hair cells possess a unique pathway of entry for aminoglycosides, namely MET channels (Alharazneh et al., 2011).
 After initial entry through MET channels, aminoglycosides accumulate and remain confined inside hair cells where they can exert their pathological effects.
 Based on this premise, studies have established that blocking the MET channel is an effective method of protecting hair cells from aminoglycoside-induced cell death (Alharazneh et al., 2011; Kenyon et al., 2021).
 However, in our study we found that neurotransmission-deficient hair cells are protected despite largely normal MET channel function as well as normal levels of neomycin accumulation and rates of neomycin entry (Figures 1 and 3).
 Furthermore, our data indicates that the protective effects of blocking neurotransmission are not a result of augmented neomycin clearance (Figure 3).
 Thus, we show that the pathology underlying aminoglycoside exposure extends beyond the kinetics of uptake, accumulation, and clearance.